At a glance

 How does cancer kill a cat?

-Cancer cells divide unchecked and can spread (metastasise) to other parts of the body via the blood or lymphatic system to organs in the body.
+Cancer cells divide unchecked and can spread (metastasise) to other parts of the body via the blood or lymphatic system.

-Primary or metastatic cancers of the liver affect its ability to detoxify the blood which leads to a build-up of toxins in the blood and brain.
+- Liver cancer (primary or metastatic) affect its ability to detoxify the blood which leads to a build-up of toxins in the blood and brain.

 Some cancers, such as cancers of the skin would not be lethal if they didn’t metastasise, it is the spread of these cancers to other, critical organ systems which is what makes them so dangerous.
 Each type of cancer acts differently, some are fast-growing and metastasise early and others are slow-growing and less likely to spread to other body systems.